-Join Paul Taggart for an in-depth discussion in this video Understanding the various types of photo essays, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Understanding the various types of photo essays, part of Learning Photojournalism and Photo Essays.

 - There's a number of different types…of photo stories you can do.…I just wanna lay out some of those different types.…And by putting them in categories,…I don't want you to think that…these are the only types that you can do.…Rather, I wanna give you some ideas…of different types of photo projects that you can work on,…or some different types of photo stories.…The most common photo stories that I do…or I get assignments for are things…documenting people or events,…and I've got a couple examples…of these I'd like to show you.…First off, I wanna show you what…I would consider a photo story about an event,…and this, I went to Japan,…I can't remember how many years ago now.…